gluster/glusterdocs/docs/Troubleshooting/resolving-splitbrain.md

 -  Data split-brain: The data in the file differs on the bricks in the replica set
 -  Metadata split-brain: The metadata differs on the bricks
--  Entry/GFID split-brain: The GFID of the file is different on the bricks in the replica.
-This cannot be healed automatically.
+-  Entry split-brain: The GFID of the file is different on the bricks in the replica or the type of the file is different on the bricks in the replica.
+Type-mismatch cannot be healed using any of the split-brain resolution methods while gfid split-brains can be.

 ## 1) Volume heal info: